This post may contain affiliate links.

 The raw ingredients for the side dish honey roasted carrots and parsnips laid out on a white counter.

-Honey Roasted Carrots & Parsnips ingredients
+Ingredients for making Honey Roasted Carrots & Parsnips

 • Sunflower oil